Back to California

 Eligibility redetermination

-The process of checking if someone still qualifies to receive benefits from a government assistance program like Medi-Cal.
+The process of checking if someone still meets the requirements to get help from a government assistance program like Medi-Cal.

 Limits and Unknowns